 I have a couple of grocery stores that are equal distance from my home.
 Both carry the same items and, in all honesty, there is not a lot of difference in price from one to the other.
-Though the “rewards” program was never a conscious reason for choosing one over the other, the removal of a benefit I had taken for granted has prompted me to reconsider which store I will do my grocery shopping in the future.
+Though the rewards programs were never a conscious reason for choosing one over the other, the removal of a benefit I had taken for granted has prompted me to reconsider which store I will do my grocery shopping in the future.

-As a brand guy, I have to ask myself why it matters to me where I buy groceries.
+I have to ask why it matters to me where I buy groceries.
 The answer is it really does not matter me.
 Grocery store brands, for the most part, do not matter and even fewer rebrand with any meaningful purpose.